MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/data-entities/consume-external-web-service.md

 # required metadata

 title: Consume external web services in Finance and Operations
-description: This topic describes how to consume external web services in Microsoft Dynamics 365 for Finance and Operations.
+description: This topic describes how to consume external web services in Finance and Operations.
 author: Sunil-Garg
 manager: AnnBe
 ms.date: 11/10/2017